carla-simulator/rllib-integration/README.md

 `python3 aws_helper.py create-image --installation-scripts aws/install/install.sh --name <AMI-name> --instance-type <instance-type> --volume-size <volume-size> `

-!!!
-Note
-    The recommended volume size is 500, and the instance type, g4dn.12xlarge
+**Note:** The recommended volume size is 500, and the instance type, g4dn.12xlarge

 ### Running the training at the instance